 Demand Flexibility Service (DFS)

-DFS is seen as a new and innovative idea because it makes it simpler for homes and businesses to join the electricity flexibility market than more established markets.
-The service received industry recognition, winning the Whole Energy System Innovation category at the Green Energy Awards and the Net Zero Engagement category at the Utility Week Awards in 2023!
+As it proved itself, DFS quickly became known as a fresh, innovative route into electricity flexibility, especially for households and smaller businesses that can find established flexibility markets hard to access.
+In 2023, the approach earned industry recognition, winning the Whole Energy System Innovation category at the Green Energy Awards and the Net Zero Engagement category at the Utility Week Awards.

 Registered providers

 We have created two tables that list all the registered providers in the Demand Flexibility Service.
-The first table is for domestic households and small-businesses, while the second is for all other businesses.
-These tables include contact information for the providers and instructions on how to participate in the service.
-They also show if the providers are members of the Flex Assure compliance scheme or aligned with the HOMEflex voluntary standards.
+The first table is for domestic households and small businesses, while the second is for all other businesses, they also show if the providers are members of the Flex Assure compliance scheme.
+If you interested in becoming a registered provider, please email the DFS team.

 Domestic households